 - An entity with cash and other assets totaling $50 million or less, on an adjusted basis

-- Any business other than: (a) services firms such as health, law, engineering, architecture, accounting, actuarial science, performing arts, consulting, athletics, financial or brokerage services, (b) banking, insurance, financing and similar businesses, (c) farming, (d) mining and other natural resource businesses (e) operation of hotel, motel, restaurant or similar business.
+- Any business other than: (a) services firms such as health, law, engineering, architecture, accounting, actuarial science, performing arts, consulting, athletics, financial or brokerage services, (b) banking, insurance, financing, leasing, investing and similar businesses, (c) farming, (d) mining and other natural resource businesses (e) operation of hotel, motel, restaurant or similar business.

 - An entity that is actively running a business.
 In other words, at least 80% of the assets of the firm must be used to actively run the business, not for investment purposes.

 The other key requirement is to understand when and how you acquired the stock.
 This exemption has been in place since 1993, but it has since undergone a few improvements.
 The table below lays out the actual savings based on the date you acquired shares:

 |Date Acquired||Exclusion %||Effective Regular Tax & Net Investment Income Tax Rate||Effective AMT & Net Investment Income Tax Rate|

 Let’s say Mr. Jones started ABC Company on January 15, 2009, using $10,000 in cash.
 In October of 2010, Ms. Doe, an early employee received 200,000 options exercisable at $0.05/share which she immediately exercised.
 In July of 2012 Mr. Lee made an investment of $500,000 when the value of the firm was $5,000,000.